hotmeteor/jquery.fitholder.js/README.md

 });
 ```

-Or, with well-formed JSON in a data- attribute.
+Or, with well-formed JSON in a data-fitholder attribute.

 ```
 <input class="myinput" type="text"